Health Inspector The Movie

 Please, Mr. The Cable Guy, stop getting R done.
 Because we as a nation really can't handle the possible existence of, say, Larry the Cable Guy: Crime Scene Investigator.

-Honestly, our three dogs and I sat through this regurgitated film, but my girlfriend did not.
-And it's a testament to my dogs' opinion of the film that the next day I had to do a google search for a rug cleaning company that was an expert in pet odor removal from fine rugs.
+Honestly, our three dogs and I sat through this regurgitated film in my apartment in the Big Apple, but my girlfriend did not.
+And it's a testament to my dogs' opinion of the film that the next day I had to do a google search for a company that was an expert in rug cleaning NYC, and especially with pet odor removal.
 At first I thought the dogs must have either farted a lot, but when I looked under the coffee table I realized they had left their comments in the form of several piles of @#%!!
 Fortunately after a rather hasty cleanup so we could at least walk through the room to the kitchen, the rug cleaning company arrived, quietly surveyed the scene, and assured us they could remove the stains and odor.
 They also suggested I have the rug Scotch Guarded which I agreed to do.
 A week later the rug was returned looking like new.
 I was astounded and amazed.
 The dogs are no longer allowed to watch any more Dan Whitney films.
 Hopefully I too could be spared the ordeal.
 Alas as a film critic, I won't be so lucky.

 At least Larry the Cable Guy's brief movie career kept Hollywood's fart-sound proprietors in business.
 What, you thought an opening shot of his bared plumber's crack was an arbitrary artistic decision?
 That there's foreshadowin' right there!

 September 25, 2010 | Rating: .5/4

 Movies You Aught Not Watch is Nick Rogers’ weekly, alphabetical look back at the 52 worst films of 2000-2009.